Tinkidinki/ping-editorial-policy/The-Ping-Team.md

 - Updating website
 - Making changes when needed

+One person may be responsible for upto two of the above tasks, especially related ones.
+Each of these people (apart from treasurer) have a team working with them.

 ## Crediting
 The Ping! team will be credited both on the print issue, and on the website.